 To verify that the installation was successful run the following command which will print the Vagrant version:

-Vagrant can quickly deploy the development environment.
-The following command will install precise32 box from the vagrant website.
-A box is nothing more then a specially packaged image that can later be used to provision a server:
+precise32 a box from the vagrant website.
+A box is nothing more than a specially packaged image that can later be used to provision a server:

 Create a root directory for your Project.
 Then create a vagrant file in this folder by calling ‘